 And you are only consuming 1,000 calories; theoretically, you should be losing weight.
 But for one thing that is a dangerously low caloric consumption for any adult.

-Secondly, if you’re not giving your body the appropriate amount of protein it needs to repair and function then your body is going to hoard fat and strip off your muscle to be burned for energy and to be used to repair.
+Secondly, if you’re not giving your body the appropriate amount of protein it needs to repair and function then your body is going to hoard fat and strip off your muscle to be burned for energy and to be used for repair.

 Recommendations for protein intake can be anywhere from 0.8-2g of protein per pound of lean body mass but I would play it safe and get at least 1g per lean weight and work your way up to 1.5 if you are not recovering well.
-To find your lean body weight subtract your body fat from your total bodyweight.
+To find your lean body weight subtract your body fat from your total body weight.
 You can estimate your body fat percentage by using the photo below.